 Discussion: Clause 9.3.1?
 Removed integer representation language, as it is irrelevant for how the bits are sent over the air.
-Discussion over reflector suggested there is no consensus on the proposed solution yet.
+Discussion over reflector regarding CID 512 suggested there is no consensus on the proposed solution yet.
 Update after discussion over reflector: Note that the B.2.2-4meD01 refers to FIPS 197 for definition of AES-128, and in FIPS 197 (November 26, 2001) the input/output was defined in Ch.
 3.1 as "sequence of 128 bits" and "such sequences will be numbered starting at zero and ending at one less than the sequence length".
 A newer revision (May 9, 2023) of FIPS 197 states in Ch.
 3.1 "A block is a sequence of 128 bits; the data input and output for the AES block chiphers are blocks."